danielfett/yesses/README.md

 ## `scan TLSSettings` ##
-Uses the sslyze library to scan a webserver's TLS configuration and compare it to the Mozilla TLS configuration profiles.
+Uses the sslyze library to scan a webserver&#39;s TLS configuration and compare it to the Mozilla TLS configuration profiles.